mlte-team/a2it/framework/0_IMT.md

 ## Internal Model Testing (IMT) Procedure
 1. This testing procedure makes several assumption of the preparation required for a model to be tested, meaning that it expects your team to have conducted a machine learning process, including (but not limited to):
     * Making a preliminary list of model requirements ranked in order of priority (if unsure how to rank your requirements, consider Case-Based Ranking from [Perini et al](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6249686)).
-    * Ensuring that representative training and test data is available or provided for the problem you're trying to solve.
+    * Ensuring that representative training and test data is available or provided for the problem you're trying to solve, and handling the data appropriately based on any associated permissions or authorities that are required.
     * Splitting the data for training, validation, and testing.
     * Appropriately selecting a model and then fine-tuning it.
     If you are unsure that your team and model are ready for internal model testing, reference a checklist such as Chapter 2 of [Hands-On Machine Learning](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) or a similar guide (like [Raschka 2018](https://arxiv.org/pdf/1811.12808.pdf)).